Banner’s EZ-Light Touch K50 Lighted Operators make up for an integral part of the EZ-Light family,...

 Wireless – A Double Edged Sword

-Installation of wireless networks in industrial networks is becoming an easy way to reduce costs that are normally associated with maintenance of a wired network.
+Installation of wireless networks in industrial networks is becoming an easy way to reduce costs that are normally associated with the maintenance of a wired network.
 Wireless networks undoubtedly offer a greater level of flexibility compared to a fixed topology and offer services in hazardous corners of a plant.
 The elimination of costs associated with trailing wires, repeater switches, etc. is the most immediate benefit.
-Next, wireless connectivity allows quick implementation of a new element such as a sensor, which reduces downtime and improves speed of operations.
+Next, wireless connectivity allows quick implementation of a new element such as a sensor, which reduces downtime and improves the speed of operations.